PrestaShopCorp/docs.cloud.prestashop.com/docs/src/5-prestashop-billing/3-tutorial/README.md

    :::

    :::warning
-   In case of a CSP (Content Security Policy) error in console, please refer to our dedicated section in the [FAQ](../7-faq/README.md)
+   In case of a CSP (Content Security Policy) error in console for merchants installing your Built for Prestashop module, or even your own developments, please refer to our dedicated section in the [FAQ](../7-faq/README.md)
    :::

 ## Test Your Module